Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Simulation Study

 The proposed model performs the best in terms of RAME for all the simulated populations P1-P6 for both $N=200$ and $N=500$.
 Moreover, the CPs of the proposed estimates are higher than all the existing competitors except $M_{tb}$ model which possesses a very wide CI due to high variability.
 In most of the cases, the CP of QSM and PQSM estimates are comparable for $N=200$ but CP of PQSM estimate is lower than QSM estimate for $N=500$.
 The CP of LLM estimate is lower than PQSM estimates for both $N=200$ and $N=500$.
-It is important to note that the CIs associated with the independent model and the SC estimates are very tight and that results in extremely low CPs.
-In particular, the CPs of the SC estimates are less than 6\% for P4 and P5 (See Appendix \ref{Simtab}, Tables \ref{Tab:5}-\ref{Tab:6}), and the highest is around 55\% attained for only two cases in P3 with $N=200$ (See Appendix \ref{Simtab}, Table \ref{Tab:4}).
-Also, the independent model and SC method consistently underestimate $N$ for all populations P1-P6.
+It is important to note that the CIs associated with the independent model and the SC estimates are very tight and which results in extremely low CPs.
+In contrast, the CI-width based on $M_{bh}$ are exorbitantly large in most cases and with negative lower limits on many occasions.
+In particular, the CPs of the SC estimates are less than 6\% for P4 and P5 (see Tables S6-S7 in Section 4 of the Supplementary Material), and the highest is around 55\% attained for only two cases in P3 with $N=200$ (see Table S5 in Section 4 of the Supplementary Material).
+Similar results for NPLCM and $M_{bh}$ are also observed in a few cases.
+Also, the IM, SC, and NPLCM consistently underestimate $N$ for all populations P1-P6.
 Interestingly, the $M_{tb}$ model underestimates for P4 and P5 and overestimates for the rest of the populations.
-It is also observed that the RAME of all the estimators except the independent model and SC method decreases as $N$ increases from 200 to 500 for all simulated population P1-P6.
+It is also observed that the RAME of all the estimators except the independent model and SC method decreases as $N$ increases from 200 to 500 for all simulated populations P1-P6.

-As discussed in Appendix \ref{SCM}, we have observed that the SC estimate suffers from boundary problems in our simulation study.
+As discussed in Section 2.3.1 of the Supplementary Material, we have observed that the SC estimate suffers from boundary problems in our simulation study.
 It is easy to generate data such that the percentage of infeasible estimates is as high as 60\% to 80\%.
 In some other cases, we have also observed that the QSM, PQSM, and LLM may fail to converge and produce extremely large estimates.
 For a valid and fair comparison, we have not reported those cases here.